davidusb-geek/emhass/docs/develop.md

 ```
 _Note:unittest will need to be installed prior_

-### Method 2: VS-Code Debug and Run via DevContainer
+### Method 2: VS-Code Debug and Run via Dev Container

-In VS-Code, you can run a Docker DevContainer to set up a virtual environment.
-The DevContainer's Container will be almost identical to the one build for EMHASS (Docker/Add-on).
+In VS-Code, you can run a Docker Dev Container to set up a virtual environment.
+The Dev Container's Container will be almost identical to the one build for EMHASS (Docker/Add-on).
 There you can edit and test EMHASS.

 The recommended steps to run are: